-During the first phase, the program suffered from a number of deficiencies that made it ineffective.
-For instant, the operations of the program were undertaken by various regional leaders as provided above despite its support from the central government.
-This situation disabled coordination among the participants in the military industry.
-The failure to enhance coordination exposed the program to a number of inefficiencies.
+During the first phase, the program suffered from some deficiencies that made it ineffective.
+For instant, the operations of the program were undertaken by various regional leaders as provided above despite its support from the central government — this situation disabled coordination among the participants in the military industry.
+The failure to enhance coordination exposed the program to some inefficiencies.
 The inefficiencies that were experienced by the program include the following; the program was characterized to be suffering from bureaucratic inefficiency and nepotism, the program seemed to be expensive than when they could have imported the military items, quality was compromised as the ships and the rifles that were made were of poor quality compared to the standards that were produced in the western, the program fall short of raw materials and qualified human resources, there was laxity in the procurement, and the officials of the program were not aware of the unqualified foreign personnel who were hired to provide training and manage the operations of the military industry, more especially in the institutions that were established to over training.

-In the second phase of the program, the program extended its operations to other sectors with an aim of improving the Chinese economy.
+In the second phase of the program, the program extended its operations to other sectors with the aim of improving the Chinese economy.
 It lasted for the time ranging from 1872-1885.
 During this phase, more attention was given to the creation of wealth.
-It resulted to the development of various sectors of the economy that included shipping, mining, telegraphy, and railways.
+It resulted in the development of various sectors of the economy that included shipping, mining, telegraphy, and railways.
 This was enhanced by the government providing subsidies to the private merchandisers.
-These merchandized enterprises were however limited to attaining efficient following the corruption, nepotism and inadequate initiative which destabilized there abilities to improve the economy (Spence,1999).
+These merchandized enterprises were however limited to attaining efficient following the corruption, nepotism and inadequate initiative which destabilized their abilities to improve the economy (Spence,1999).

 The third phase of the self-strengthening movement was marked by the decline on the interests of reforming China by using the self-strengthening movement.
 This was caused by Cixi and her suppers who were anti-foreign ( Shambaugh, Sandschneider and Zhou, 2008).
 This was at the time range of 1885-1895.
 There was still emphasis on improving the county’s military superiority and also the creating of wealth using the lighting industry which gained favor in a court ruling.
 The ruling enabled the rapid growth and development of the industries, mainly the textile and cotton weaving industry.
 There were also new enterprises which were established during this regime that involved a collaboration of the government and the merchant enterprises.